 To see this in action, visit my pen Hiding: visually hidden until focused and press the tab key.

 For this requirement we want an element to animate from invisible to visible on page load.
+I can imagine doing this with an image or an alert, for example.
 This is pretty straightforward with CSS only using

 Check out my fade in and out on page load with CSS codepen.